-All payments are due by the close of business on the 15th day of the month.
+All payments are due by the close of business on the first 15th day business day of the month.
 If the 15th does not fall on a business day, the due date is the close of business on the first business day after the 15th.